Limited-Trust in Social Network Games

-However, none of the evolutionary game theory papers mentioned above study partner selection in conjunction with social networks.
-To the best of our knowledge there are only two other than ours which do so.
+However, none of the papers mentioned above study partner selection in conjunction with social networks.
+To the best of our knowledge, there are only two other than ours which do so.
 The first is \cite{fu2008}.
-It finds that frequent partner switching helps to dissuade defection in the prisoner's dilemma, as selfish individuals quickly find that no one is willing to play with them.
+It finds that frequent partner switching helps to dissuade defection in the prisoner's dilemma, as selfish individuals quickly lose potential partners.
 As in our setting, players make partner selections based on reputation and past observations of their two-hop neighborhoods.
-However, these agents select their partner groups by altering their one- and two-hop neighborhoods within the network, and update their reputations by mimicking their successful neighbors rather than playing best responses to their neighbors.
-We consider a broader class of games than \cite{fu2008}, generated from arbitrary distributions.
-These can model any interactions including the prisoner's dilemma considered in \cite{fu2008}.
-The second is \cite{song2019}, in which agents similarly alter there local neighborhoods to determine who they will be interacting with.
-They make us of discounted future horizons to determine these alterations.
+However, these agents select partner groups by altering their one- and two-hop neighborhoods within the network and updating their own reputations by mimicking their successful neighbors rather than determining best responses.
+We consider a broader class of games than \cite{fu2008}, generated from arbitrary distributions which model any interactions including the prisoner's dilemma.
+The second is \cite{song2019}, in which agents similarly alter their local neighborhoods to determine who they can interact with.
+They make use of discounted future horizons to determine these alterations, with interactions taking place between all neighbors as a variant of Public Goods games.
 We consider these games within the limited-trust setting, which allows agents to avoid considering future payments as in \cite{song2019}, and find our results congruent with the recent papers on partner selection mentioned above.
 To the best of our knowledge, the limited-trust equilibrium is the first game theoretic model of trust.
-By extending it to social networks, in this paper we provide the first mathematically precise study of trust in partner selection, as opposed to previous studies which focused on human experiments.
+By extending it to social networks here, we provide the first mathematically precise study of trust in partner selection, unlike previous studies that focused on human experiments.